rin67630/Soft-Power-MPPT/Hardware/Soft-Power Hardware Description.md

 The SZBK07 buck converter is an option to boost the power from 20W to 300W for projects requiring more energy.
 The HW636 buck converter is an option to boost the power from 20W to 250W and to manage panels up to 60Voc.

-The buck converters have following functions:

-- HW613, D-SUN: low power (up to 20W) conversion of the panel voltage to battery voltage.
-- Red one: fixed conversion of the battery voltage to 5V as required by the ESP + offering an USB port.
-- HW613, D-SUN: convenience user power output or secondary battery charge.
-- SZBK07, HW636: _optional_ mid-power conversion of the panel voltage to battery voltage.
-  n.b. the mid-power modules have usually a low side current shunt: never connect both Vin- and Vout- to GND simultaneously!

-N.B.
-High voltage variant: The HW636 is one of the few modules on the market that can handle up to 60V input. _However, it has an important caveat_: it cannot safely supply more than 20V at the output without _destroying the LT3800 chip!_ Sadly, its trimpot does not prevent this.
-The very best solution is to replace it's 50K potentiometer by a 20K model to avoid this risk.
-Alternatively, before powering up the module screw the trimpot counterclockwise until a small clicking sound is heard at the minimum, then power it up and increase the voltage to the floating battery voltage, typically 13.8V for a lead-acid battery.
-This buck converter also has a built-in reverse feed current protection, so an ideal diode is not required.

 ## Preparation of the modules for injection: